-I am currently a graduate student in the Department of Sociology at the University of Notre Dame – and I study primarily economic sociology, but also cultural sociology, organizations, networks, morality, cognition and religion.
+I am currently a PhD student in the Department of Sociology at the University of Notre Dame – and I study primarily economic sociology, but also cultural sociology, organizations, networks, morality, and cognition.

 Previously, I attended Montana State University’s sociology program and was an AmeriCorps member for 2 years in Bozeman, Montana.
 I then served in the US Peace Corps in the Republic of Azerbaijan.
-I recently finished my Master’s in Sociology, the sequence in Community and Economic Development at Illinois State’s Stevenson Center for Community and Economic Development .
+I recently finished my Master’s in Sociology, the sequence in Community and Economic Development, at Illinois State’s Stevenson Center for Community and Economic Development .
 (Which, has continued to rank in the top 10 in the nation for the past few years among Peace Corps Master’s International programs.)
-It also has one of the most supportive faculty in the country (IMHO), and I highly recommend it to anyone considering a career in development.
-I rounded off my experience abroad teaching in the banking industry in Japan and traveling throughout Asia.
+I rounded off my experience abroad working in the banking industry in Japan and traveling throughout Asia.
 More importantly, I fall madly in love with each new place I step.

 My roots are (not without a bit of pride) firmly planted in the western Montana soil – back 5 generations on both sides.
 I stayed in Montana well into my twenties, steeping my prejudice in the peculiar antics of rural, mountain culture.
 Then, I briefly lived south of the American Windy City, followed by a much longer stint in a slow town nestled in the Greater Caucasus mountains – not far from the Caspian Windy City, but closer to the capital of the (Republic of) Georgia.
 I then – somehow – landed on an island in the East Asian Pacific, and got along just fine, watching the sun set over China’s south sea.
-Before, I could throw a rock at Canada, then at Russia, then I was a puddle jump from Taiwan.
 For a few short stints, I rotated around the craft-beer epicenter of the United States (Fort Collins, in case you planned to argue otherwise).
 And, during my time abroad, I got married in three different countries (to the same wonderful lady).
 Finally, I moved from Cowboy country to Hoosier country, where I will likely stay put for the foreseeable tomorrow.

 Below is a breakdown of my research interests (in order of reverse pyramid):